corporalrivalle/corporalrivalle/README.md

 ## Hey!
-I'm Derek, Computer Science Major and Mathematics Minor at CSULB, poised to graduate in the Fall 2023 semester.
+I'm Derek!
+I graduated with a Bachelor's in Computer Science and a Math Minor from CSU Long Beach, and I am currently working in industry.
-I'm currently studying up on Machine Learning to finish up my degree!
 I'm open to collaborations so if you think I would be a good fit for your project, don't hesitate to contact me.
 Thanks for stopping by my profile.
 You can contact me via

 ## Contacts